Darrell Williams (basketball): Sexual assault allegations

 On December 12, 2010 Williams attended a party in Stillwater.
 At this party two women claimed that Williams sexually assaulted them.
 Hearings followed, and though there was no physical evidence or witnesses, the district attorney believed the alleged victims' claims.
 On July 23, 2012, Williams was convicted on sexual assault charges and spent three months in jail.
 In April 2014, the Oklahoma Court of Appeals overturned the conviction.
 The case will not be re-tried.

 Senior year

 Williams dunking against A&M–Kingsville in 2015.

-Williams spent his senior season at Texas A&M University–Commerce.
-For the Lions he averaged a double-double with 18.5 points per game and 12.4 rebounds per game.
+Williams spent his senior season at Texas A&M University–Commerce (now East Texas A&M University) for the Lions he averaged a double-double with 18.5 points per game and 12.4 rebounds per game.
 He finished second in the NCAA DII with 23 double-doubles.
 He also led the Lions to a 24–8 record and a championship victory in the Lone Star Conference (LSC) tournament, Williams was named the game's MVP.
 In the championship game against Angelo State he scored 15 points, had 13 rebounds and also a double-double.
 He was awarded LSC newcomer of the year and player of the year honors.
 He was also named the South Central region player of the year, a Daktronics first team All-American and the Texas Association of Basketball Coaches' (TABC) small college player of the year.